 A few years ago, doing something like this seemed totally out of reach to me.
-I don’t have a military, sporting, scouting, or university educated background and my life has been fairly typical for a Sussex builder.
+I don’t have a military, sporting, scouting, university or privately educated background and my life has been fairly typical for a Sussex builder.
 The Amazon and Andes have always had a magical appeal to me and I want to see this part of the world first hand myself, perhaps while drawing some attention primarily to its wonders, and maybe some of it’s issues, but my main objective is to have an journey of a lifetime and personal challenge to attempt be the first to traverse the mighty Amazon river (by any means) east to west, from the Atlantic Ocean in Brazil to its official source in the Peruvian Andes on foot.

 I have had a taste of this kind of adventure.
 For several weeks In 2009 and again in 2010, I joined Ed Stafford and Cho Sanchez on Ed’s remarkable Walking the Amazon expedition.
 At the time, planning my own expedition felt like an unattainable dream.
 But it gave me an understanding of the environment I’m planning to traverse and I’m very aware of the risks I’ll be taking.
 I’ve thought a lot about doing a trip like this in the past, but I didn’t take any concrete steps towards making it happen until a few years ago.